Senpaizuri/project-3-1819/README.md

 I tried to also integrate the `kv-staging` data along with the `linkedin` data.
 However the linkedin api requires request over https, the local build only runs on http to my knowledge.

-This is why the app is filled with meager dummy content and could possible be extended to greatness if both ran over https.
+The app is now filled with meager dummy content, the linkedin panel could give a better experience for both parties if this was real data.

 ## Whishlist